 One should shoot with a sturdy outdoor tripod that can adjust from standing height without cranking up a center post, to very close to the ground.
 This type of tripod does not have attachments connecting the legs to the center post; i.e. the legs can move independently.
 Unless your camera has a built-in level, we recommend having a 2 axis flash shoe bubble level, it is the easiest way to make sure photos are level.
 Please buy these at a reputable dealer; they run about $35.00.
 In order to process images during the workshop please bring a laptop with Photoshop installed.
 Two other useful programs to consider Topaz Denoise, Starry Landscape Stacker (Mac) or Sequator (PC).
 We highly recommend each participant download the phone app PhotoPills to use during the workshop.

-If we photograph a sunset then the information below will apply:
+When photographing a sunset then the information below may apply:

 We recommend having a polarizing filter to use with some of the photographs on this workshop.
 Andy combines images of various exposures in post processing.
 Andy will be happy to teach participants his field and post processing techniques for doing so (requires a cable release with some cameras).
 A lens range from 18 mm to 300 mm after the lens multiplication factor is recommended.
 However, we think participants should bring their entire range of lenses.

 To be as prepared as possible for this workshop, please review the 2 videos, 7 lessons and 10 workshop handouts found at the link below: